 Delete the custom line paths created after their profiles have been saved.

-Now take the Pencil Tool (N), and trace in the remaining curves, with the Stroke Profile and Stroke Width of your choice.
+Now take the Pencil Tool (N) and trace in the remaining curves, with the Stroke Profile and Stroke Width of your choice.

 It’s important to understand that when you apply Variable Width Strokes, the nature of the path stays the same.
 It edits the stroke independently of the path.

 To finalize the outlines, take the Pen Tool (P) and fill out the black zones of the illustration to give it depth, wherever suitable.
 Then tweak the paths as seems visually appropriate.